Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ***When I comment on, reshare, or like a public post, who can see it?***
 Any logged-in Diaspora user and anyone else on the internet.
 Comments, likes, and reshares of public posts are also public.

+***What happens when I deselect one or more aspects when making a public post?***
+Deselecting aspects does not affect a public post.
+It will still appear in the streams of all of your contacts.

 ***Where are the links to like or comment on the public posts on the tag pages?***
 Currently you need to click on the time stamp ("_about an hour ago_") to go to the post's page in order to like or comment on it.
 (This is just temporary, and will be fixed in a future update.)